andrebassi/runner-codes/docs/docusaurus/docs/languages/octave.md

 ## Overview

 GNU Octave is a high-level language for numerical computations, largely compatible with MATLAB.
-LLM-Firecracker provides Octave for mathematical programming.
+Runner Codes provides Octave for mathematical programming.

 ## Specifications